• Menu

 How do you become a box truck owner-operator?

-To become an owner-operator, you need to hold a valid driver’s license.
+To become an owner-operator, you need to understand whether you need a CDL to drive a box truck or not.

 After that, you must own a well-maintained box truck, preferably having a hitch and a lift gate installed, and analyzed any box truck business ideas and chosen the best opportunities.